martimy/clab_srl_dcn/telemetry/ecmp_config.md

 ]
 ```

-Now, we will use the same approach to find the configuration path required to enable ECMP on the routers (with help from documentation, we can find that we need to use `multipath`):
+Now, we will use the same approach to find the configuration path required to enable ECMP on the routers (with help from documentation, we can find that we need to use `multipath` branch):

 ```
 $ gnmic path --file srlinux-yang-models --config-only | grep multipath